pivotal-cf/pivotal-ui/docs/modifiers/positioning.md

 //title=Position Fixed
 <div>
   This example places a green box in the bottom-right corner of this page.
-  <div class="position-fixed bg-success-1 type-dark-11 paxxl"
+  <div class="position-fixed bg-green type-white paxxl"
        style="right: 0; bottom: 0;">
     I am fixed!
   </div>